How Many WordPress Plugins Are Too Many?

 - Creating an inventory of all the plugins that are being used.
 This usually takes about one day of work and involves documenting the purpose of each plugin.

 - The plugin cleansing and replacement.
-This can take a number of days, ranging from two to 10.
+This can take several days, ranging from two to 10.

 - Removing unused plugins.